-Born in Bolton, England in 1952, he became a student of the Tibetan incarnate lama Karma Thinley Rinpoche at the age of 20.
-A year later he met His Holiness the 16th Karmapa, head of the Karma Kagyu school of Tibetan Buddhism.
+He was born in Bolton, England in 1952 and at the age of 20 became a student of the Tibetan lama Karma Thinley Rinpoche.
+A year later, he met His Holiness the 16th Karmapa, head of the Karma Kagyu school of Tibetan Buddhism.

-Over the years Lama Jampa Thaye has received innumerable initiations, transmissions and instructions from leading masters of the Kagyu, Sakya, Nyingma and Kadam schools of Tibetan Buddhism.
+Lama Jampa Thaye has received many initiations, transmissions and instructions from leading masters of Tibetan Buddhism.

 Western Buddhist master

 In 1977 Lama Jampa Thaye was appointed by Karma Thinley Rinpoche as his representative in the West.
-In 1988 Lama Jampa was given the authority to carry out the activities of a lama, such as bestowing initiations.
-Even today, he remains one of the few westerners qualified to give all levels of Buddhist teachings.
+Subsequently, in 1988 he received authority to carry out the activities of a lama.
+Today he remains one of the few westerners qualified to give all levels of Buddhist teachings.

 Travels and teachings

-Lama Jampa Thaye has travelled extensively, giving teachings and initiations in many countries, from Mexico to Bulgaria, from India to the United States.
-Lama Jampa holds a doctorate from the University of Manchester for his work on Tibetan religious history and his published works include Garland of Gold (1990), Way of Tibetan Buddhism (2001) and Rain of Clarity (2006).
+Lama Jampa Thaye travels extensively and gives teachings and initiations across the world.
+He regularly makes visits to Mexico, India and the USA as well as many countries in Europe.
+He holds a doctorate from the University of Manchester for his work on Tibetan religious history.
+In addition he has many published works.
+These include, for instance, Garland of Gold (1990), Way of Tibetan Buddhism (2001) and Rain of Clarity (2006).
 He lives in London with his family.